OptimalBits/redbird/README.md

 });
 ```

-*New!* Now you can specify https hosts as targets and also specify if you want the connection to the target host to be secure (default is true).
+You can also specify https hosts as targets and also specify if you want the connection to the target host to be secure (default is true).

 ```js
 var redbird = require('redbird')({